 Regular users of CBD oil products often report feelings of heightened energy, improved sleep patterns, and increased relaxation.
 While these can make someone feel relaxed and refreshed, it’s not the cerebral, psychoactive high that comes from consuming THC, if anything you tend to feel nothing at all...Neutral in a sense.

 If you’ve been on the fence about trying CBD oil because you don’t want to get high, don’t worry.

-As you look for the right products to incorporate into daily life, be sure to focus your search on hemp-derived CBD products.
+As you look for the right products to incorporate into daily life, be sure to focus your search on hemp-derived Cannabidiol products.
 Because the hemp plant contains only a trace amount of THC, you won’t experience the high that’s associated with marijuana.

 Hemp-derived products, like Nanocrafts, will allow you to incorporate all the benefits of CBD — without the psychoactive effects of THC that you’ll find in marijuana.

 Athlete Relations x Physiologist